 - A player can be registered on only one team.
 You cannot be registered in EMSA and the Edmonton Interdistrict Youth Soccer Association (EIYSA).
 No trialist arrangements exist between EMSA and EIYSA, only within north zone EMSA teams.
 A trialist can play for a higher tiered team or a higher aged team.
 If you are approached by a coach from an EIYSA team (Inter, Strikers, etc.) to play with them for a game/tournament, your child could be suspended.

 - All contact with the zone/EMSA must be done through the Soccer Director.
 Parents or coaches are not to contact the zone directly.
 Any questions or concerns should be directed to Soccer@Kilkenny.ab.ca to be brought to the zone’s or EMSA’s attention.

 - We do our best to accommodate player requests, but keep in mind, teams have limits for player maximums.
 If your request cannot be fulfilled and your child needs to play with another team, we’ll contact you and provide options.

-Kilkenny community service policy is one volunteer commitment per child registered to a maximum of three per family.
-The following options will be able available at registration.
+Kilkenny Community service policy is one volunteer commitment per child registered to a maximum of three per family, unless subsidized.
+The following options will be able available at registration

 - Kilkenny events (Halloween party, Christmas party, etc.)

-The total amount due for each player will be: (fee for the soccer program) + (membership) + optionally (community service).
+The total amount due for each player will be: fee for the sport program + membership fee + optional community service OR payout option.
 This amount can be paid by cash, credit or debit.
-Personal cheques are only accepted for community service, not payment.
+Personal cheques are only accepted for Volunteer Commitment, not payment.

 Kilkenny Community League Membership